Your relationship status

 You will be paid at the couples rate if you are legally married and living with your spouse or you are in a de facto relationship.

-You can be partnered and be paid at the singles rate if you and your partner have to live separately because one or both of you is too frail or ill (including mental illness) to stay at home, and the separation is likely to be indefinite.
+You can be partnered and be paid at the single rate if you and your partner have to live separately because one or both of you is too frail or ill (including mental illness) to stay at home, and the separation is likely to be indefinite.

-*Note: - You will be regarded as a member of a couple if you usually live with your partner.
+You will be regarded as a member of a couple if you usually live with your partner.
 However, if there are circumstances that are unusual and outside your control which result in your inability to pool resources with your partner, causing financial difficulty, you may request not to be treated as a member of a couple.
 DVA will give full consideration of all the circumstances relevant to your case to determine whether there is a special reason that would make it unjust or unreasonable to determine your entitlements as a member of a couple.

-Back to topDe facto relationship
+De facto relationship

 A de facto relationship is where two people who are not married are living together (or usually live together) and are members of a couple.
-A de facto relationship can be between people of the same-sex or opposite-sex.

-- think of yourselves as a couple;
+• think of yourselves as a couple

-- share financial and household responsibilities;
+• share financial and household responsibilities

-- undertake joint social and leisure activities; and
+• undertake joint social and leisure activities

-- appear as a couple to the general community.
+• appear as a couple to the general community.

 Evidence relating to these factors is considered, although not all factors need to be present for a decision to be made that you are in a de facto relationship.